shukehi/crypto-mcp/RENDER.md

 If you're still experiencing issues:
 1. Check Render's deploy logs for specific error messages
 2. Verify all environment variables are set correctly
-3. Test your app locally with `npm start`
+3. Test your app locally with `pnpm start`
 4. Contact support with specific error details

 ## Support